warrengalyen/geoiplookup/README.md

 - Drop-in replacement for the now defunct geoiplookup utility
 - Works with the current Maxmind database format (mmdd)
 - IPv4, IPv6 and fully qualified domain name (FQDN) support
+- Options to return just the country iso (`US`) or country name (`United States`), rather than the full `GeoIP Country Edition: US, United States`
 - Built-in database update support
-- Options to return just the country iso (`US`) or country name (`United States`), rather than the full `GeoIP Country Edition: US, United States`
+- Built-in self updater (if new version if available)

 ## Installing